-Bigodi Wetland Sanctuary and Magombe Swamp, adjacent to Bigodi trading center and immediately outside the Kibale National Park boundary, is an admirable example of conservation and tourism having a direct local benefit at the grass-root level.
+Bigodi Wetland Sanctuary and Magombe Swamp, adjacent to Bigodi trading center and immediately outside the Kibale National Park boundary, is an admirable example of conservation and tourism having a direct local benefit grass-root level.

 The Sanctuary is run by the Kibale Association For Rural and Environmental Development (KAFRED), a local community project that has used the funds collected from guided walks to educate and develop the sanctuary community.
 One of the most successful sustainable tourism projects in the country.